Thursday, June 18th

 - Only two drivers are allowed per car.

-- Autocross / Open Track participants must bring AX / OT Confirmations (to be mailed May 2025) and pass technical inspection before participating in the AX or OT.
+- Autocross participants must bring AX Confirmations (to be mailed May 2026) and self technical inspection sheet before participating in the AX.

 - Cars will be run together in the same classes.

-- Male/female two driver cars will be split between sessions (usually both in the morning or both in afternoon).
+- Male/female two driver cars will be split between sessions.
 Same sex two driver cars in the same class are in the same session.

 Stock Classes (ES, ESL, FS, FSL, LS, LSL): Mustang as produced with options available year of manufacture.
 One modification allowed over stock to suspension or gear ratio.
 Suspension must retain original configuration and ride height.
 Up to two modifications allowed to engine over stock.